-Consistent with the Mesa Proving Grounds CP, DU3 South will primarily be developed as central residential neighborhoods.
-These neighborhoods form the core residential living environments for Eastmark consistent with the pattern that has already been established in DU7.
-These neighborhoods will continue to be the basis of the social fabric of Eastmark.
-These neighborhoods are intended to be designed as intimate neighborhoods that encourage walking and social interaction.
-Small neighborhood parks and plazas will serve as defining elements for these intimate areas.
-These neighborhoods will also be close to the Eastmark Great Park just to the north as well as future non-residential areas in DU 4.
-Areas within DU3 South will be designed to encourage pedestrian activity to the Eastmark Great Park by creating pedestrian routes throughout the community and leading to the Ray Road/Crismon Road intersection.
-These pedestrian routes consist of the sidewalks along the tree-lined streets within the DU3 South area which connect to the sidewalks along Ray Road and Crismon.
-The Eastmark Great Park will connect the neighborhoods to the larger community and serves as a community gathering spot for recreational, educational, cultural and social purposes.
-Local streets will be consistent with street width in DU7 and are intended to encourage slower traffic and create connected pedestrian routes for interaction.
+Consistent with the Mesa Proving Grounds CP, DU7 will primarily be developed as central residential neighborhoods and will include a portion of the Great Park.
+These neighborhoods will form the core residential living environments for Eastmark and be the basis of the social fabric of the community.
+They are intended to be designed as intimate neighborhoods that encourage walking and social interaction.
+Small neighborhood parks and plazas will serve as defining elements for these intimate areas with the potential for some neighborhood shopping (in a village format), convenience and employment uses located in close proximity.
+These neighborhoods will also be close to First Solar's manufacturing campus just to the north.
+Areas within DU7 will be designed to encourage pedestrian activity both within the area and to the Great Park.
+The Great Park will also connect the neighborhoods to the community and serve as a community gathering spot for recreational, educational, cultural and social purposes.
+Local streets will be as narrow as the City of Mesa will permit to encourage slower traffic and create connected pedestrian routes for interaction.